Marguerite Davis

 Marguerite Davis (September 16, 1887 – September 19, 1967) was an American biochemist, co-discoverer of vitamins A and B with Elmer Verner McCollum in 1913.
 Their research greatly influenced later research on nutrition.

-Personal life
+Early life

-Davis was born on September 16, 1887 in Racine, Wisconsin to Jefferson J. Davis, a local physician and botanist, who taught at the University of Wisconsin.
-In his 1964 autobiography, McCollum says that Davis was physically handicapped by severe burns that she received at age ten while playing at a bonfire when her clothing caught fire.
+Davis was born on September 16, 1887, in Racine, Wisconsin, to John Jefferson Davis, a local physician and botanist, who taught at the University of Wisconsin.
+In his 1964 autobiography, Elmer Verner McCollum says that Davis was physically handicapped by severe burns that she received at age ten while playing at a bonfire when her clothing caught fire.

+Education

-Her background and scientific interests led her to enroll at the University of Wisconsin in 1906.
+Davis' background and scientific interests led her to enroll at the University of Wisconsin in 1906.
 In 1908, she transferred to the University of California at Berkeley and received her bachelor of science degree in home economics in 1910.
-After graduation, she returned to the University of Wisconsin where she completed some graduate work, but did not complete a master's degree.
-At the University of Wisconsin, she began her work as a research assistant with McCollum.
+After graduation, Davis returned to the University of Wisconsin where she completed some graduate work, but did not complete a master's degree.
+At the University of Wisconsin, Davis began her work as a research assistant with McCollum.